fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 opinion, the implications are the biggest part of the book, and that part is (mainly) missing.

+Instead, I took the liberty of 'connecting' the content with topics I am already familiar with, explaining it.
+This effectively means, if you wonder why something you read here is not in the book - it never was.

 ## Chapter 1: 	What Assholes Do and Why You Know So Many
 ## Chapter 2: 	The Damage Done: Why Every Workplace Needs The Rule